In this article:

 Are you buying a new home and selling your old home?

 If you’re buying and selling at the same time, those upfront closing costs can feel pretty overwhelming.
 Orchard can help you with your buying and selling process, to help streamline the experience and line up the timing of both transactions.
-When you work with Orchard, we’ll help you find your dream home, and when it’s time to close, we’ll buy your current home, giving you the equity you need to pay your closing costs and down payment.
-Then, we’ll list your home on the market, and when it sells to a new buyer, the additional proceeds are yours to keep.
-You get the ability to tap into your home’s value, all with the peace of mind of a guaranteed sale.
+When you work with Orchard, we’ll help you unlock your current home equity even before you sell.
+That way, you can buy your next home and pay your closing costs and down payment using your hard-earned equity.